 Another example of jewelry that can be tested with a magnet is pictured below.
 The silver bezel around the “Turquoise” pendant is not magnetic and does not interfere with testing of the stone.
 The blue stone shows no magnetic attraction, indicating it is not genuine Turquoise.
 This common imitation is made of dyed Magnesite.

 Imitation Turquoise (Inert)

-Spinel: One of the most useful separations between natural and synthetic gems is seen with blue Spinel.
+Synthetic Spinel: One of the most useful separations between natural and synthetic gems is seen with blue Spinel.
 Iron (Fe2+) is the primary coloring agent in natural blue Spinels (except in rare Cobalt Spinels), while only cobalt creates color in synthetic blue Spinels.
-The synthetics are almost always magnetically inert because they lack sufficient iron impurities.
+Typical flame fusion synthetics are almost always magnetically inert because they lack sufficient iron impurities.

 Even though cobalt in blue synthetic Spinel is often clearly detectable with a hand-held spectroscope, the concentration of cobalt is so low that it is never detectable with a magnet.
-In most natural blue Spinels, iron is primarily responsible for the gray-blue or green-blue colors, and the concentration of iron is always sufficient to cause some degree of magnetic attraction.
+Most natural blue Spinels contain some cobalt, but iron is primarily responsible for the gray-blue or green-blue colors, and the concentration of iron is always sufficient to cause some degree of magnetic attraction.
 For more detailed information about Spinel, including pink, red and other colors, refer to the Spinel section of this website.

 1) Gem Parcels